In our mid-to-late 20s, we're bound to fall into more serious relationships.

 Despite this lack of growing distance, geographical distance unfortunately exists.

-To cope with that, partners get creative in simulating physical intimacy: phone sex, texting sex, Skype sex, whatever works for you.
+To cope with that, partners get creative in simulating physical intimacy: on the phone, through texting, Skype, whatever works for you.

 It's not ideal, but words have power, and hearing each other late at night will definitely spice up the romance.
 Absence makes the heart grow fonder, after all.